 1 – Supports Three Different Styles Of Query Inputs

-Bing Translate provides three different methods of your query inputs through the camera, keyboard, or voice.
+Bing Microsoft Translator provides three different methods of your query inputs through the camera, keyboard, or voice.
 If you’re using it on your smartphone, you can tap the convenient button at the bottom of the screen to swap both the input and output languages.